Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

   ```

 <a name="info"></a>
-## Retrieving Multi-assistant Information
+## Retrieve Multi-assistant information

 To get information about the current client state and current language:

-- Get the current client state using the `ma_get_state()` function.
+- Get the current client state using `ma_get_state()`.

-  The client state changes according to function calls when the Multi-assistant client library is, for example, initialized and prepared.
+  The client state changes according to function calls when the Multi-assistant client library is, for example, initialized and prepared:

   ```c
   void